JSE dividend portfolio paying monthly (updated Dec22)

 When the household wallet is getting the squeeze, having an additional source of income to supplement your retirement income is a real win.
 As we’ve seen in previous blog posts, these sources of income can be a hobby that earns you a bit of cash or an extra room in your house or second property that you can rent out.

 Another option for an additional source of income is a portfolio that receives monthly dividends.
-I shared this neat idea in his newsletter, which led to a number of JOLers enquiring about the details of such a portfolio.
+I shared this neat idea in this newsletter, which led to a number of JOLers enquiring about the details of such a portfolio.

 In this blog post, I explore the theoretical possibility of constructing such a portfolio for the local market.